LuckyDao/Debugger/README.md

 3 Output to record tags and eventually mark errors

-4 Integration with existing analytics tool
+4 Integration with existing analytics tool (names of props and vars)

 5 2nd set of options to be able to set how a tag should fire on page